MediaComem/comem-archidep-php-todo-exercise/README.md

 ## Delivery

+If your full name is visible on your GitHub profile or in your commits, you do not need to send anything aside from pushing your commits to your team's forked repository.

-Send an email to the teacher with:
+Otherwise, send an email to the teacher with:

 * The link to the team's solution repository on GitHub.
-* The list of team members (if it cannot be easily deduced from the GitHub usernames or the commit authors' name and email address).
+* The list of team members and their GitHub username (if it is not obvious).